MohamedAliHamza/MohamedAliHamza/README.md

 ## 🙋‍♂️ About Me

-🌱 I’m currently learning docker, redis and design patterns
+🌱 I’m currently learning SOLID principles and design patterns

 👯 I’m looking to collaborate on web dev